Large-scale Sustainable Change

 Initiating and sustaining effective change and replicating successful improvements in healthcare is a recognised challenge.
 To address this, a wide range of theories and frameworks have been developed to support the implementation, scale up and spread of improvement initiatives.
 However, despite the increase in large-scale improvement programmes and approaches, the challenge of achieving large-scale sustainable change continues and with it a need to develop a greater understanding of the processes that influence implementation and maintain practice innovations.

-This work was designed to go beyond the theories and frameworks and study the psychological, social and structural processes that help and hinder the implementation, spread and sustainability of improvement initiatives.
 The aim of the project was to explore and capture learning from experienced improvement organisations to provide a conceptual level explanation of the conditions necessary to facilitate and sustain improvement at scale.

 What this research explored